Busy. Please wait.

 🗑

 In Wilhelm Wundt's experiments, participants were asked to press a key as soon as they were consciously aware of perceiving a sound.
-By asking participants to examine and rport their conscious experiences, Wundt was making use of which of the following? introspection
+By asking participants to examine and rport their conscious experiences, Wundt was making use of which of the following? show

 🗑